IMPROVING LAND & REEF

 This project complements the Herbert Gully and Grazing Program.

-• ‘Grazing Naturally’ and erosion control workshops with landholders
+• ‘Grazing Naturally’, soil health and erosion control workshops for landholders

 • On-farm meetings/consultations with landholders